 1,840 lbs of paper, plastic and aluminum.

 540 lbs of metal

-Total of 7,480 lbs of trash removed from the river and surrounding areas.
+2014 Total 7,480 lbs of trash removed from the river and surrounding areas.

 Cleanup efforts are the direct result of our committed volunteers and donations by our sponsors.
 Without them none of this would be possible.

 If your company or organization would like to donate or sponsor our event, please contact:

 We are igniting community pride in our twin cities by bringing Shreveport/Bossier together to keep the Red River free of debris and trash.

 It is our hope that this annual event will continue to boost conservation awareness which will in turn produce a cleaner and more beautiful Shreveport/Bossier.